SEARCH

 This is a generalized overview and there are many nuances for different plant species, but you can deadhead any time the flowers are starting to die off, looking tired and wilted.

-But, if you want to collect seeds or provide nutritious food for birds, just let them be.
-Or do a bit of both like I do.
+But, if you want to collect seeds or provide nutritious food for birds, you would not deadhead but instead leave things alone.

 Deadheading Versus Pruning